yasirbhutta/yasirbhutta.github.io/computer-basics/docs/database.md

 - What are the different types of databases?
 - What are the advantages of using a database?
 - What is the role of a database management system (DBMS)?
+- Define a database and write a note on Microsoft Access.

 ## References and Bibliography